-- Sight Reading: Each student will be given short musical examples to read unaccompanied.
+- Sight Reading: Each student will be given short musical examples to read unaccompanied via screen share.
 A starting pitch will be given and you will have a short period to look over the example.
 Do your best, but don’t stress out.
 It is important that we get to know you as much as possible so that we place you in the choral ensemble where you will grow the most—and have the most fun.

 It is important for you and for the ensemble that you are placed in a choir that best matches your musical ability and vocal training.
 Above all, we place importance on putting you in an ensemble where you will thrive and grow.
 It is vital that each of you get the best educational and musical experience possible.
 Placing you in a choir other than the one you auditioned for is done in consultation with you, and the directors, of course.

-You should plan to register for the course before your audition.
+You should plan to register for one of these courses before your audition.
 All pre-audition correspondence goes out through the email list associated with each class.
 To get all of the necessary information, you should be registered for the choir.
 If you are accepted into a different choir than the one you registered for initially, then you will switch your registration.
 You can read about the choirs and see their rehearsal times under the "Ensembles" portion of this page.

 For additional information, contact Dr. Kimberly Dunn Adams, associate professor of music.
 (269) 387-4715 | Email Dr. Adams